 Spyware is software that gathers information about your system and users without your knowledge.
 It then sends that information to another group or person for them to use.
 Often spyware is included as part of valid software that you install that comes from a malicious website.

 Phishing is different from the other forms of malware listed.
 It is a form of social engineering using email.
 Examples would include unusual e-mails asking for some form of personal or confidential information.
 That is a phishing email.
-Spear phishing is believable and targetted - possibly appearing as an email from your work company or other legitimate source.
+Spear phishing is believable and targeted - possibly appearing as an email from your work company or other legitimate source.

 To help you against all forms of malware, there are 3 rules: